 Additionally, some states require advance notice of any reduction in pay.
 Absent a specific notice requirement, employers should provide as much notice as possible.

 Note: Some states and local jurisdictions have enacted predictive scheduling laws.
 These laws generally require employers to follow certain scheduling practices, including providing a certain amount of advance notice before making changes to employees' schedules.
 Be sure to check to see if you are subject to such a law.
-Some jurisdictions, including Oregon, are providing guidance on these laws in light of COVID-19.
+Some jurisdictions, including Oregon, are providing guidance and easing restrictions with regard to these laws in light of COVID-19.

 Q: If my state ordered my business to close, will employees be entitled to unemployment benefits?